iop-alliance/OpenKnowHow/README.md

   (→ **linking OSH modules with functional categories**)
   - filter for license, certificate, functional categories, file formats…
-  - e.g. search for corona-related projects
+  - e.g. search for renewable energy related projects
 - provide portable metadata: OSH can be published on various platforms
 - facilitate packaging: essential files can be directly linked in the metadata, so:
   - we can run periodic tests to see whether files are still online,
-  - you can download those files directly from the LOSH front-end
+  - you can download those files directly from an OKH web front-end
 - RDF enables custom use cases
-  (e.g. for researchers or other OSH platforms) e.g. by writing custom queries or by linking to other data/knowledge bases, such as Wikidata
+  (e.g. for researchers or other OSH platforms) e.g. by writing custom queries (SPARQL) or by linking to other data/knowledge bases, such as a public DB about plants

 **Who will use and maintain the ontology?**